Esther-Gu/CreditRiskAnalysis/ProjectSteps.md

 Here is a plot of feature importances of the Logistic Regression Model
 ![Feature importances](./FeatureImportances_LogReg.png)

+I used the coefficients of the logistic regression model to measure feature importance.
+This is done by taking the absolute value of each coefficient, which represents the change in the log-odds of the target for each one-unit change in the corresponding feature.

+The absolute values are then converted into a pandas series, sorted in descending order, and visualized in a bar plot.
+This way, the most influential features for prediction are easily identifiable.

 ROC Curve
 ```python
 ##ROC curve illustrates the diagnostic ability of a binary classifier system as its discrimination threshold is varied